JeffSun93/nc-news/README.md

 The live app can be accessed at **https://nc-news-jeff.netlify.app** .

+> The hosted backend runs on Render's free tier and may take 30–60 seconds to wake up after a period of inactivity.

 ## Project Summary

 This repository contains the frontend portion of the **NC News** project.
-It's a single-page application built with **React**, **React Router**, and **Tailwind CSS** that consumes the [NC News REST API](https://github.com/JeffSun93/backend-nc-news).
+It's a single-page application built with **React**, **React Router**, and **Tailwind CSS** that consumes the [NC News REST API](https://jeff-nc-news.onrender.com/).
 Users can browse articles by topic, read individual articles, vote on articles, and leave comments.

+> This frontend is designed to be used alongside the [NC News backend](https://github.com/JeffSun93/backend-nc-news).

+## Key Features

+- Browse all articles or filter by topic
+- Sort articles by date, votes, or comment count
+- Read full article with body text and metadata
+- Vote on articles and comments with optimistic UI updates and error rollback
+- Post, view, and delete own comments
+- Comment count updates in real time when comments are added or deleted
+- Scrollable comment section
+- Skeleton loading states throughout
+- Responsive layout

 ## Getting Started